Itz-fork/Mega.nz-Bot/README.md

 pip3 install -U -r requirements.txt
 ```
 - Install [megatools](https://megatools.megous.com/), [ffmpeg](https://ffmpeg.org/download.html) according to your system
-- Fill config vars with your own values ([How to get config Values](https://github.com/Itz-fork/Mega.nz-Bot#config-vars-)),
+- Fill config vars with your own values ([How to get config values](https://github.com/Itz-fork/Mega.nz-Bot#config-vars-)),
     - If you have GUI system use a normal text editor like notepad, sublime text etc.
-    - For CLI systems, [install nano](https://gist.github.com/Itz-fork/fd11c08ef7464bdae3663a1f9c77c9e9) and edit the config file using `sudo nano config.py` command.
+    - For CLI systems, [use nano](https://gist.github.com/Itz-fork/fd11c08ef7464bdae3663a1f9c77c9e9) and edit the config file using `nano config.py` command.
 - Run the Bot,
 ```
 bash startup.sh
 ```

-# Notes
-- `*F` - Only download and upload functions support folder links.
+[^1]: Only download and upload functions support folder links.
 Currently import function supports only for files
-- `*P` - Public content only
+[^2]: Public content only

 # Support